stylelint-stylistic/stylelint-stylistic/lib/rules/indentation/README.md

 The [`fix` option](https://stylelint.io/user-guide/options#fix) can automatically fix all of the problems reported by this rule.

+The [`message` secondary option](https://stylelint.io/user-guide/configure/#message) can accept the arguments of this rule.

 ## Options

 `int|"tab"`, where `int` is the number of spaces